shortdoom/ERC20Basketz/README.md

 1) Users creates a **wrap** by sending tokens *(min.
 2, max.
 10)* to `wrapper()` function.
 2) Contract checks if tokens are whitelisted for wrapping.
 (Avoid low liquidity and unverified tokens!)

-    2a) *Function wrappedBackend is a placeholder for a possible change of development path and doing whitelisting offchain.*

 3) User **mints** NFT token corresponding to transferred tokens (tokens balance held in mapping `wrapped`).
 4) User can **unwrap** NFT he owns back to his ERC20 tokens.
 5) User can **transfer** NFT and ownership with claim on wrapped Tokens.